nayfin/demo-co/README.md

 ### 03-constrain-knobs

 You'll notice the `knobs` generated in our story by the nx schematic.
-While these are great, currently they accept any string, which doesn't do much to convey the acceptable inputs to the user.
-So, let's refine them to constrain the knobs, this will keep invalid inputs from breaking the story and help convey valid inputs to the consumer
+While these are great, we can refine them to help convey the acceptable inputs to library consumers.

-Import the new knobs:
+First, update the knobs we are importing

 ```ts
 import { text, select, color } from '@storybook/addon-knobs';